bjmagar418/example-repo/README.md

-This is a sample repo! hello world
+This is a sample repo! hello world and coders